yigRIM7V74RmLmDjIXghPMAl_bEDhy9I6qLtk2oaIpQ

 Compass Detox patients were given a so-called “Comfort Drink” to sedate them, and to keep them coming back.
 Patients were also given large and potentially harmful amounts of controlled substances, in addition to the “Comfort Drink,” to keep them compliant and docile, and to ensure they stayed at the facility.
 Certain patients were also routinely re-admitted and repeatedly cycled through Compass Detox and WAR to maximize revenue."

-When you love an addict and see their life endangered by their use, perhaps even lose contact with them for a while when they're on the street or on a bender, then learn that they're finally entering treatment, the relief is ineffable.
+You love an addict.
+You see their life endangered by their use, perhaps even lose contact with them for a while when they're on the street or on a bender.

 Now they have a chance, you think.